 Certificate programs in health information, medical business and medical office technology provide instruction in general medical office administration and include coursework in electronic records-keeping.
-Similarly, associate degree programs are available in medical office management with an emphasis on electronic records.
-Additionally, credits earned in these programs can be transferable to bachelor's degree programs.
+Associate degree programs are available in medical office management with an emphasis on electronic records; credits earned in these programs can be transferable to bachelor's degree programs.

 - Compliance with federal laws requiring hospitals to use electronic medical software is mandatory, instruction in their implementation may be essential in finding employment.